documize/glick/README.md

 In order to run the tests, server counterpart executables need to be built. "test/build_tests.sh" provides a bash script for doing this, it must be run from the directory it is in.

-The code has only been tested on OSX.
+The code has only been tested on OSX & Ubuntu.